Pugg (PUGG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Pugg Historical Price

-According to the latest data gathered on Pugg live price page, the current price of Pugg is 0.00055767USD.
-The circulating supply of Pugg(PUGG) is 999.99M PUGG , giving it a market capitalization of $557.67K.
+According to the latest data gathered on Pugg live price page, the current price of Pugg is 0USD.
+The circulating supply of Pugg(PUGG) is 999.99M PUGG , giving it a market capitalization of $558.20K.

 The Pugg Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PUGG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.